enkidevs/curriculum/airtable/introduction/table-relationships/airtable-linked-fields.md

 ![directors-table](https://img.enkipro.com/99a67e510e1be7ce1579d5a038e84bc8.png)

-Both tables are linked, and the relation between them means that `'The Irishman'` was directed by `'Scorsese'`, and that `'Scorsese'` has directed `'The Irishman'`.
+Both tables are linked, and the relation between them means that `The Irishman` was directed by `Scorsese`, and that `Scorsese` has directed `The Irishman`.

 In this example, both tables are linked, so all the records can be accessed.
 There is another option which requires the creation of a new table from a linked field.